AdobeDocs/campaign-web.en/help/v8/workflows/activities/split.md

 >abstract="To limit the number of profiles selected by the subset, toggle on the **[!UICONTROL Enable limit]** option, and specify the number or percentages of the population to include."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_split_sorting"
+>title="Split activity sorting"
+>abstract="When setting a population limit for a subset, you can rank the selected profiles based on a specific profile attribute, in ascending or descending order.
+To do this, toggle on the **Enable sorting** option.
+For instance, you can restrict a subset to include only the top 50 profiles with the highest purchase amount."

 Follow these steps to configure the **Split** activity:

 1. Add a **Split** activity to your workflow.